openedx/ecommerce-worker/.github/PULL_REQUEST_TEMPLATE.md

 Although we have stopped integrating new contributions, we always appreciate security disclosures and patches sent to [security@edx.org](mailto:security@edx.org)

-## Anyone internally merging to this repository is expected to [release and monitor their changes](https://openedx.atlassian.net/wiki/spaces/RS/pages/1835106870/How+to+contribute+to+our+repositories); if you are not able to do this DO NOT MERGE, please coordinate with someone who can to ensure that the changes are released.

 ## If you're merging to master (not 2u/main) branch...

 **Merge checklist:**